csu-hci-projects/FA24-CooperE-ChrisB-AyalaB/README.md

 ## Team Meetings
 - We met during class lab hours on fridays (October 18th and 25th)
-- During these meetings we worked on the project and discussed how to properly split the workload among eachb teammates
+- During these meetings we worked on the project and discussed how to properly split the workload among each teammate